For the EnvironmentResponse to Climate Change and TCFD Endorsement

 Based on its Basic Environmental Policy, Tokyo Century Group is working to reduce its environmental load by adopting an ISO 14001-certified environmental management system (EMS).

 We have set targets for contributing to environmental well-being through our business activities, including office activities and renewable energy business, and continuously manage these activities by calculating annual CO2 emissions.
-In fiscal 2020, electricity consumption* was 11,746,000 kWh, CO2 emissions were approximately 5,521 t-CO2, annual power generation through the solar power generation business (Kyocera TCL Solar LLC and 2 other companies) was 414,000 MWh, and CO2 emission reduction was 173,000 t-CO2.
+In fiscal 2020, electricity consumption* was 11,746,000 kWh, CO2 emissions were approximately 5,521 t-CO2, annual power generation through the solar power generation business (Kyocera TCL Solar LLC and 2 other companies) was 414,000 MWh, and contribution to reductions in CO2 emissions was 173,000 t-CO2.

 *The target companies were those within the scope of the EMS plus domestic core affiliates.